-Meta-analysis of the nine trials from the prior review and the four new trials found that behavioral interventions continued to be associated with reduced smoking initiation compared with controls (k=13, n=21,700, 7.4 percent vs. 9.2 percent, RR 0.82, 95 percent CI 0.73 to 0.92, $I^2=15$ percent, Figure 2 and Table 8).43,46,49-51,53,55-57,60,64,67,69,73 We pooled 12-month data when available.
-Eight trials provided 12-month data, and one trial each provided 7-month, 18-month, 20-month, 24-month, and 36-month data.
-One prevention trial (n=3,349) that could not be pooled found an out-of-school intervention (three letters mailed to participants homes that contained smoking prevention messages) associated with a decreased likelihood of initiating smoking compared with a control group at 6 months (10.4 percent vs. 18.1 percent, p<0.05).
-However, this comparison included 1,068 intervention adolescents who also received the school-based social influence program entitled "Don't play with Fire".
+Meta-analysis of the nine trials from the prior review and the four new trials found that behavioral interventions were associated with reduced smoking initiation at 6 months or longer compared with controls (k=13, n=21,700, 7.4% vs. 9.2%, RR 0.82, 95% CI, 0.73 to 0.92, $I^2=15\%$ , Figure 2 and Table 8). $^{45,48,51-53,55,57-59,62,66,69,71,75}$ Outcomes reported at 12 months were pooled when available.
+Eight trials provided outcomes at 12 months, and one trial each provided outcomes at 7 months, 18 months, 20 months, 24 months, and 36 months.
+One prevention trial (n=3,349) that could not be pooled found an out-of-school intervention (3 letters mailed to participants homes that contained smoking prevention messages) associated with a decreased likelihood of initiating smoking compared with a control group at 6 months (10.4% vs. 18.1%, p<0.05).
+However, this comparison included 1,068 adolescents in the intervention group who also received the school-based social influence program entitled "Don't play with Fire."

-Six trials not only provided 12-month data but also provided data on outcomes that extended beyond 12 months.46 26,49,53,55,56,73 Results beyond 12 months were consistent with the 12-month finding for each trial with the exception of one trial where the 24-month data was no longer statistically significant (OR 0.80, 95 percent CI 0.62 to 1.03).
-One trial, that found no difference between the intervention and control groups at 12 months, reported significant findings at 6 months (1.8 percent initiated smoking vs. 3.5 percent, p<0.05).
-Additionally, one trial reported the effect of the intervention on initiation of chewing tobacco and found no differences between intervention and control groups, but very few adolescents began chewing tobacco (approximately 3 percent in both groups).
+Six trials not only reported outcomes at 12 months, but also reported outcomes beyond 12 months.
+A8 26,51,55,57,58,75 Results beyond 12 months were consistent with the 12-month findings for each trial with the exception of one trial where outcomes at 24 months were no longer statistically significant (OR 0.80, 95% CI, 0.62 to 1.03).
+One trial, that found no difference between the intervention and control groups at 12 months, reported significant findings at 6 months (1.8% initiated smoking vs. 3.5%, p<0.05).
+Additionally, one trial reported the effect of the intervention on initiation of chewing tobacco and found no differences between intervention and control groups, but very few adolescents began chewing tobacco (approximately 3% in both groups).

-Three of the four prevention trials new to this update were conducted in Europe, did not take place in a medical setting, and targeted smoking behaviors only.
+Three of the four new prevention trials were conducted in Europe, did not take place in a medical setting, and targeted smoking behaviors only.
 The fourth trial was conducted in the United States in a family planning clinic, enrolled only females, and focused on condom use in addition to smoking behaviors.
-The duration of the interventions ranged from 3 to 25 months, and involved no contact time with an interventionist to up to 7 telephone counseling sessions.
-Two trials targeted the youth, one targeted the parent, and one targeted both.
+The duration of the interventions ranged from 3 to 25 months, and involved no contact time with an interventionist to up to seven telephone counseling sessions.
+Two trials targeted the youth, one targeted the parent, and one targeted both child and parent.
 None of these trials individually demonstrated a treatment effect (RRs 0.61 to 1.08).

 Three individual trials (total n=4,923) from the prior review demonstrated significant effects of the intervention in the pooled analysis (RRs 0.62 to 0.76).
-All of these trials focused solely on smoking behavior and had a 12-month intervention duration.
+The trials focused solely on smoking behavior and all interventions were 12 months in duration.
 One trial was conducted in pediatric and family medicine clinics and involved approximately 15 minutes of contact with a health counselor in addition to the use of an interactive computer program, print materials, and two telephone booster calls.
 The other two trials limited the intervention to print materials.